 Understand what users will experience during the Managed OS update process.

 Kandji's Managed OS leverages native, built-in notifications and the familiar OS update experience that users are already comfortable with.
-This, in addition to iOS and iPadOS 15's user deferral limit on MDM enforced updates, will help ensure that updates happen in a timely fashion.
+This, in addition to iOS 15 and iPadOS 15 and later's user deferral limit on MDM enforced updates, will help ensure that updates happen in a timely fashion.

 Upcoming Update Notifications

 Once Kandji has cached the update on their device, the user will see a red notification badge on the Settings app indicating that an update is available: